hannobraun/playground/2025-08-02_monobloc/README.md

 ### Arrays

-If we put some values between `[` and `]`, that groups them into a single array value, and puts that on the stack.
+If we place some values between `[` and `]`, that groups them into a single array value, and pushes that to the stack.

 ```
 [ 1 2 3 ]